Learning to Optimize with Stochastic Dominance Constraints: Preliminaries

-where $\Ucal_k\defeq \cbr{u\rbr{\cdot}\bigg| \int_a^b F_k\rbr{X;\eta}d\mu(\eta) = -\EE\sbr{u(X)}, \forall \mu\in \textbf{rca}([a, b]) }$ denotes the feasible set of dual functions for the $k$-th order dominance constraints.
-Obviously, the major difference between $k$-th order stochastic dominance for different $k$ mainly lies in the construction of the dual functions. \begin{theorem}[Theorem 1~\citep{dentcheva2004semi}] Under regularity conditions on the solution to~\eqref{eq:opt_sd} under a first-order dominance condition, $\Ucal_1$ in \eqref{eq:lagrangian_II} is the set of nondecreasing and left continuous functions over $[a, b]$. \end{theorem} Similarly, one can characterize the dual function for the second-order dominance constraints. \begin{theorem}[Theorem 4.2~\citep{dentcheva2003optimization}] Under some regularity conditions, the Lagrangian can be reformulated as~\eqref{eq:lagrangian_II} with $u\rbr{\cdot}\in \Ucal_2$, $\Ucal_2$ is the set of concave and nondecreasing functions over $[a, b]$. \end{theorem} \thmref{thm:first_u} and~\ref{thm:second_u} characterize the dual function spaces of first- and second-order stochastic dominance, respectively.
-It is easy to check that $\Ucal_2\subset \Ucal_1$, indicating first-order stochastic dominance implies second-order dominance.

-This primal-dual view also connects stochastic dominance with the utility function perspective~\citep{von2004theory}.
+where $\Ucal_k\defeq \cbr{u\rbr{\cdot}\bigg| }$ denotes the feasible set of dual functions for the $k$-th order dominance constraints.
+Obviously, the major difference between $k$-th order stochastic dominance mainly lies in the construction of the dual functions. \begin{theorem}[Theorem 1~\citep{dentcheva2004semi}] Under regularity conditions on the solution to~\eqref{eq:opt_sd} under a first-order dominance condition, $\Ucal_1$ in \eqref{eq:lagrangian_II} is the set of nondecreasing and left continuous functions over $[a, b]$. \end{theorem} Similarly, one can characterize the dual function for the second-order dominance constraints. \begin{theorem}[Theorem 4.2~\citep{dentcheva2003optimization}] Under some regularity conditions, the Lagrangian can be reformulated as~\eqref{eq:lagrangian_II} with $u\rbr{\cdot}\in \Ucal_2$, $\Ucal_2$ is the set of concave and nondecreasing functions over $[a, b]$. \end{theorem} This primal-dual view connects stochastic dominance with the utility function perspective~\citep{von2004theory}.
 In fact, instead of fully specifying the utility function, \eqref{eq:lagrangian_II} can be understood as a robust optimization with respect to all possible utilities, ensuring for the worst-case utility function in the set that the solution is still preferable to the reference strategy, therefore, demonstrating the benefits of the stochastic dominance comparison.